The Demon Girl Next Door: Characters

 Mikan's familiar, whose name comes from Ugallu.
 Originally intended to be a guardian to ward off evil from inside, the influence of Mikan's powerful magic led her to attack anyone that made her heart pound, leading to the so-called curse.
 With Yuko and Momo's help, she is separated from Mikan's body.

 Media

 Manga

-The manga series began serialization in Houbunsha's Manga Time Kirara Carat magazine in July 2014; it has been compiled into six tankōbon volumes as of February 2021.
-Seven Seas Entertainment have licensed the series and will release it in digital and physical form.
+The manga series began serialization in Houbunsha's Manga Time Kirara Carat magazine in July 2014.
+It has been compiled into six tankōbon volumes as of December 2025.
+Seven Seas Entertainment have licensed the series for release in North America.